 CDC Growth Chart for Girls and Boys

-If you want to look at the base charts, here are a few links to pdfs if they help you.
+If you want to look at the base charts for girls and boys, whether babies or toddlers, here are a few links to pdfs if they help you.

 - CDC’s growth chart for girls baby to 24 months.